openamiguel/equitysim/README.md

     - `-function`: distinguishes between intraday, daily, weekly, etc. downloads
     - `-interval` specifies what kind of intraday (1min, 15min, etc.)
 - **auto_update.py**
-  - `update_in_folder` updates all equity files in a folder, using the latest data from AlphaVantage
+  - class `CUpdater` updates all files at a given folder position
+    - `get_downloader_object` builds a downloader object to load the data
+    - `update_files` performs the update in full
   - command prompt options:
     - `-folderPath`: location of folder to look for files
     - `-apiKey`: AlphaVantage API key (user-specific)